The entire book appears at this link with chapters added after appearing online:

 Armor’s rusty tailpipe.
 They’re off, kinda sorta.
 The car makes

-funny popping noises as Armor’s hangs a hard left barely
+funny popping noises as Armor’s flips off a hard left barely

 south towards Lafitte.